jellyfin-archive/jellyfin-blog/content/posts/android-tv-13.md

 ### Speed control

 It's now possible to change the speed of playback.
 You can slow down or speed up a video.
-The set speed is membered so the next video plays at the same speed, until you restart the app or manually change it back.
+The set speed is remembered so the next video plays at the same speed, until you restart the app or manually change it back.
 Speed control is not available for Live TV.

 ![Screenshot of the new speed controls](/images/posts/androidtv-0-13-0/speedcontrol.png)

 ### Subtitle preferences

 Not everyone enjoyed the default <span style="background:#000;color:#fff;padding:4px;">subtitle styling</span> in the previous version, so now there are a few options to change it.
 It's now possible to change the size of the subtitles and to toggle between a black background or text outline.
+These preferences work for all text based subtitles.
+Image based subtitles like SubStation Alpha and VobSub still use their own styling.

 ## Search & Screen saver